All States/Michigan/Detroit/General Contracting

 Licensing Requirements

-Michigan requires a Residential Builder License for projects over $600 or Commercial Builder License for commercial work.
-Must pass state exam, provide financial statements, carry required insurance, and complete continuing education.
-Licenses renewed every 3 years with 21 hours of continuing education.
+Michigan requires Residential Builder License for projects over $600.
+Must pass state exam, provide financial statements, carry required insurance.
+Commercial work requires additional endorsements.
+Licenses renew every 3 years with continuing education requirements.

 §2